Shopify’s Sales Tax Liability and Nexus Dashboard Results Explained

 If you are a business owner that sells on Shopify, you should take special care to ensure that you actually have sales tax nexus in the state before registration.
 Many factors go into a proper nexus analysis, and our experience with automated nexus tools is that they have the potential to create “false-positives”.
 This means that they might tell you that you have nexus in more states than you do.

 But it has the potential to not tell the full story.
-In addition, this tool doesn’t take into account physical presence and other factors (like Notice and Reporting requirements, click-through nexus laws, and more), which play a critical role in determining where you should get permits.
+In addition, this tool doesn’t take into account your entire physical presence footprint (it will look at where you’ve listed your physical presence in your Shopify settings, but this will typically not be enough for a comprehensive analysis) and other factors (like Notice and Reporting requirements, click-through nexus laws, and more), which play a critical role in determining where you should get permits.

 Measure twice, cut once.
 We’ve seen many business owners who have made the mistake of registering where an automated system told them they had nexus and instantly regretted it once they realized what the downstream effects would be once they registered.
 You need to take special care to understand where you are registering, what your sales tax permit start date will be, and how much you’d be expected to pay in back taxes upon registration.
 If you dive head-first into the registration process without proper advisement, you could be setting yourself up for a nasty surprise.